yellow-hat-elminster/Eve-Of-War/README.md

 - Adds a town watch headquarters to Beregost and labels the Travenhurst Manor as the Town Council building.

-Starting in chapter 3, Kelddath Ormlyr, Taerom, and a Familiar (representing Thalantyr) are now added around the table in the Town Council buildings first floor.
+- Starting in chapter 3, Kelddath Ormlyr, Taerom, and a Familiar (representing Thalantyr) are now added around the table in the Town Council buildings first floor.

 - Adds a town watch to the streets of Beregost (this rolls out over the course of the first 3 chapters).

-If you travel to Beregost in chapter 2, warriors and clerics have an opportunity to teach new recruits new methods/bless them
+- If you travel to Beregost in chapter 2, warriors and clerics have an opportunity to teach new recruits new methods/bless them

-- Adds Cyrag (a drunk Blade) to the towns inns (his location will vary to a degree depending upon the time of day).
+- Adds Cyrag to the towns inns (his location will vary to a degree depending upon the time of day).

-He can become a lieutenant in the militia

 - Adds a thief named Bethi at night time to one of the gardens in the north-west corner of Beregost.
 She sells you iron goods that won't break as well as some specialty items from Waterdeep.